 (500) Arts and Environment Committee: Helps plan and set up an attractive and appropriately decorated liturgical worship space during the liturgical seasons of the church.

-(501) Church Cleaning: Assists in periodically helping with light cleaning of the church on Fridays or Saturdays.
-Heavier cleaning before Easter and Christmas.
+(501) Church Cleaning: Mainly, heavier cleaning before Easter and Christmas.
 All are welcome.

 (502) Church Linens: Assists in the caring for and laundering of altar purificators, corporals, and other small church linens.